Medically reviewed by Aimee Paik, MD

 Lifestyle changes can also be helpful!
 Staying on top of sun protection when you venture outside and keeping away from potential triggers like spicy food or alcohol can reduce the severity of flare ups.
 Using water-based as opposed to oil-based skincare and makeup products can also help keep skin calm and protect sensitive skins.

-If you’re unsure whether or not you’re dealing with a case of rosacea, it’s always best to talk to a dermatologist!
+If you’re unsure whether or not you’re dealing with a case of rosacea, it’s always best to talk to a dermatology provider!
 They can tell you exactly how to manage your skin and prescribe any medication you may need.